-

 - Manufacturing

-Representative Cases/Transactions
+Representative Matters

 - Long, et al. v.
 CPI Security: Defended CPI Security against regional (North Carolina, South Carolina and Georgia) FLSA class action alleging that the company inappropriately classified sales personnel under the 7(i) exemption.
-This matter is still in litigation.
+Negotiated a confidential resolution.

 - Swisher, et al. v.
 MetLife Home Loans, et al.: Defended MetLife against putative nationwide class action alleging misclassification of loan officers as exempt under the FLSA.
-This matter is still in litigation.
+Settled as part of a national resolution.

 - Gifford et al v.
 Target Corporation: Defended Target against a putative nationwide class alleging misclassification of store executives under the FLSA.
 Successfully moved to disqualify plaintiffs’ counsel; reached confidential settlement of individual claims before initial 216(b) motion.